yespark/heroku-imagemagick-buildpack/README.md

 - https://github.com/retailzipline/heroku-buildpack-imagemagick-heif

 ## License
-The gem is available as open source under the terms of the [MIT License][licence].
+The gem is available as open source under the terms of the [MIT License](https://github.com/yespark/heroku-imagemagick-buildpack/blob/master/LICENSE).